IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ## Why does Kubernetes need operators?

 Kubernetes needs operators in order to automate tasks that are normally performed manually by IT operations personnel.
-Statefulness changes how a workload needs to be installed, upgrades to a new version, recovers from failures, needs to be monitored, and scales out and back in again.
-The operator will take care of everything needed to make sure the service is up and running.
-A workload with an operator manages itself better, making it easier for application teams to use it with less effort from the operations team.
+A stateful workload is more difficult to manage than a stateless workload.
+The state in a workload changes how a workload: needs to be installed, upgrades to a new version, recovers from failures, needs to be monitored, and scales out and back in again.
+The operator will take care of everything needed to make sure the service keeps running successfully.
+An operator makes its service more self-managing, enabling an application team to spend less effort managing the service so that it can spend more effort using the service.

 ## 3. Operator SDK